-The Tr'ondëk Hwëch'in are a Yukon First Nation based in Dawson City.
+The Tr'ondëk Hwëch'in are a Yukon First Nation based in Dawson City (not shown on maps).
 Their citizenship includes descendants of the Hän-speaking people, who have lived along the Yukon River for millennia, as well as a diverse mix of families descended from Gwich'in, Northern Tutchone, and other language groups (Tr'ondëk Hwëch'in Government 2018).

 Northern mountain caribou are an important subsistence species for Tr'ondëk Hwëch'in citizens, especially when larger migratory herds of barren-ground caribou (i.e., Porcupine or Fortymile) are not available.
-Both the Hart River and Clear Creek mountain caribou herds range within Tr'ondëk Hwëch'in Traditional Territory, and a harvesting accord has been signed by the Tr'ondëk Hwëch'in and the First Nation of Na-cho Nyak Dun, which allows Tr'ondëk Hwëch'in citizens to harvest wildlife, including caribou from the Bonnet Plume and Redstone herds, found within Na-cho Nyak Dun Traditional Territory.
-Tr'ondëk Hwëch'in citizens have a long history of traditional use and knowledge of these herds of northern mountain caribou (Ayoub pers.
+Both the Hart River and Clear Creek northern mountain caribou herds range within Tr'ondëk Hwëch'in traditional territory, and a harvesting accord has been signed by the Tr'ondëk Hwëch'in and the First Nation of Na-cho Nyak Dun, which allows Tr'ondëk Hwëch'in citizens to harvest wildlife, including caribou from the Bonnet Plume and Redstone herds, found within Na-cho Nyak Dun traditional territory.
+Tr'ondëk Hwëch'in citizens have a long history of traditional use and knowledge of these herds of northern mountain caribou (Ayoub pers. comm.

-comm.
 2018).

-Because Tr'ondëk Hwëch'in citizens primarily harvest from the Hart River and Clear Creek herds - herds which are distant from the NWT portion of northern mountain caribou range - no Tr'ondëk Hwëch'in traditional or community knowledge has been included in this report for those herds.
+Because Tr'ondëk Hwëch'in citizens primarily harvest from the Hart River and Clear Creek herds - herds that are distant from the NWT portion of northern mountain caribou range - no Tr'ondëk Hwëch'in TK/CK has been included in this report for those herds.